Last Updated on 18th October 2023 by Sarah Sarsby

 At a pretty bog-standard price of £20, I think this gel eyeliner is reasonably priced.
-You can get it directly from Bobbi Brown’s website (which I’d recommend as it often does sweet deals) or from John Lewis or Debenhams.
+You can get it directly from Bobbi Brown’s website or John Lewis.

 I have nothing bad to say about this gel eyeliner and love the softer look it gives.
 This definitely deserves 5 stars.

 4. It Cosmetics Your Skin But Better CC+ Cream with SPF 50+ in Light

 Probably the most raved-about CC cream in the makeup world – the It Cosmetics Your Skin But Better CC+ Cream with SPF 50.
 I got a travel-size version for £13 in the shade Light as I have a lot of foundations/CC creams.

 However, I kinda wish I’d got the full-size version because I adore this CC cream.

 I went into Boots with the intention of getting matched to the matte version of the cream but I preferred the original version so much more on my skin as it looked more radiant and was a better match to my skin tone.